sweattep/modern_quotes/README.md

 >I've always been a gamer

+>Do what you gotta do but know you gotta change, try to find a way to make it out the game

 >Math is the opposite of learning by example

 >If you spend too much time thinking about a thing, you'll never get it done.